HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

 Mobile devices whilst limited in some aspects do tend to be better connected, they are a phone, have SMS and other messaging services where desktop clients may not.
 Usage of other link protocols past the standard `http:` / `https:` can help unlock some of these capabilities.
-Providing a tapable link to call or send a message without having to copy and paste makes for a smoother, more integrated user interaction.
+Providing a tappable link to call or send a message without having to copy and paste makes for a smoother, more integrated user interaction.

 #### `mailto`